greeta-twitter-01/twitter-infra/README.md

 ### Step-06: Build Docker Images with Github Actions

-- go to the root directory of your cloned order-api github repository
+- go to the root directory of your cloned twitter-api github repository

-- Commit your order-api changes to github (it should trigger creation of docker images pipeline and also trigger order-infra pipeline)
+- Commit your twitter-api changes to github (it should trigger creation of docker images pipeline and also trigger twitter-infra pipeline)
 ```
 git add .
 git commit -m "your comment"
 git push origin
 ````

-- wait until order-api pipeline in github is finished and order-infra pipeline is started
+- wait until twitter-api pipeline in github is finished and twitter-infra pipeline is started

-- order-infra pipeline automatically changes docker image versions to the versions of docker images, created in order-api pipeline and pushes new docker image versions to order-infra repository
+- twitter-infra pipeline automatically changes docker image versions to the versions of docker images, created in twitter-api pipeline and pushes new docker image versions to twitter-infra repository

 ### Step-07: Deploy Infrastructure to AWS with Terraform:

-- go to the root directory of your cloned order-infra github repository
+- go to the root directory of your cloned twitter-infra github repository

-- pull changes from order-infra repository and run terraform
+- pull changes from twitter-infra repository and run terraform

 ```
 git pull